Maumagnaguagno/HyperTensioN/docs/Representation.md

 # Intermediate Representation

-In order to parse and compile from/to different languages a common representation is required.
+In order to parse and compile from/to different languages, a common representation is required.
 All elements from the languages involved must be able to be represented or inferred from the selected common representation.
-The elemens considered for planning are:
+The elements considered for planning are:
 - domain name
 - problem_name
 - operators